-In the event of UPS malfunctions or abnormal operation, contact your nearest Vertiv branch office or local service center.
-NEVER attempt to repair the UPS yourself, as this may result in injury to personnel and/or damage to equipment.
+- In the event of UPS malfunctions or abnormal operation, contact your nearest Vertiv branch office or local service center. - NEVER attempt to repair the UPS yourself, as this may result in injury to personnel and/or damage to equipment.

-ECO mode
+ECO Mode

 If ECO mode is selected, all power switches and the battery switches are closed except for the maintenance bypass switch, and the system prefers to place the load on the bypass, to save energy.
-When the bypass supply is within the range of normal frequency and voltage (adjustable), the load is powered by the bypass, with the inverter on stand-by; when the voltage and/or frequency of the bypass supply exceeds the pre-defined and adjustable limits, the system is transfered to the inverter output, and the transfer time for switching from bypass to inverter is less than 5 ms. In this mode, the system can normally charge the battery.
+When the bypass supply is within the range of normal frequency and normal voltage (adjustable), the load is powered by the bypass, with the inverter on stand-by; when the voltage and/or frequency of the bypass supply exceeds the pre-defined and adjustable limits, the system is transfered to the inverter output, and the transfer time for switching from bypass to inverter is less than 5 mins.
+In this mode, the system can normally charge the battery.

 ECO mode is an energy-saving operating mode.
-Eco mode can be used to reduce power losses by feeding the power through bypass to the load that is not sensitive to mains power quality.
+ECO mode can be used to reduce power losses by using the UPS to supply equipment that is not sensitive to main power quality.